 Our Trust is also involved with the Jersey Bat Group in the island of Jersey, UK, where we have put up around 100 bat boxes in the island's woodlands in an effort to learn more about our local bats.

 Our Transport at Reserva Don Luis

 Strange-tailed Tyrant, Alectrurus risora, Yetepa de Collar

-This is the second largest wetland in South America and is renowned for its biodiversity, in particular amongst the bird species.
-We have several endangered species at our reserve including the Maned Wolf, Marsh Deer, Neotropical Otter, Strange-tailed Tyrant, Marsh Seedeater, Greater Rhea and Ochre-breasted Pipit.
-We have some scientific papers on our species and will be adding to these in the near future.
-One of our volunteers completed a behavioural study of our Howler Monkeys and another collected data on our amphibian/reptile species.
-We have also written a paper on the results of our woodland bird ringing week and will shortly be uploading the paper on our reintroduction project.
+This is the second largest wetland in South America after the Pantanal, and is renowned for its biodiversity, in particular amongst the bird species.
+We have several endangered species at our reserve including the Maned Wolf, Marsh Deer, Neotropical Otter, Strange-tailed Tyrant, Greater Rhea , Ochre-breasted Pipit, Marsh Seedeater, and Chestnut Seedeater.
+We are constantly adding new papers to our page Scientific Reports

 This is very much a live site, with new content and photographs being added constantly.